nico-qwer/MiniComputer/README.md

 # MiniComputer

-A mini computer emulator using commands to interact with the user.
+A mini computer app using commands to interact with the user.
 A bit like the early dos computers (i guess)
-Has a tree-like directory system
 Using C# and .NET

+## Tree like directory system:

+You can create directories inside directories forever

+## Image system:

+Use hex numbers to show a pixel color
+New line means new row of pixels
+You can use spaces as much as you like between numbers See ConsoleColors.txt for all colors available and their hex number